Roberto Yap

-Roberto C. Yap, S.J. known as "Father Bobby", is a Filipino economist and Jesuit who currently serves as the 31st president of the Ateneo de Manila University.
+Roberto Chan Yap, S.J. known as "Father Bobby", is a Filipino economist and Jesuit who currently serves as the 31st president of the Ateneo de Manila University.
 He assumed office on August 1, 2020 and succeeded Fr.
 Jose Ramon Villarin.
 Prior to this, he was president of Xavier University - Ateneo de Cagayan.

 Early life and education

 Fr.
 Bobby was born in Cebu, Philippines, on May 16, 1959.
 He earned his Bachelor of Arts degree in economics, cum laude, from the Ateneo de Manila University in 1980.
 He attended the New School for Social Research in New York, United States, graduating in 1988 with a Master of Arts degree in economics.
 He returned to the Ateneo de Manila to attend the Loyola School of Theology for a Bachelor of Sacred Theology degree, receiving the degree in 1992, summa cum laude.
 He also attended the John F. Kennedy School of Government of Harvard University in Cambridge, United States, and was conferred a Master of Public Policy degree in 1995.
 In 2002, he earned his Ph.D. in Economics from University College London.